paradisec-archive/digitising_manuscripts/index.md

   <img width="200" src="images/tripod.GIF">
 </p>

 This site will outline PARADISEC's approach to digitising text materials (papers, books).
-The majority of our fieldnotes, texts, and notebook digitising are done with high resolution photographs, not scanning.
+The majority of our fieldnotes, texts, and notebook digitisation is done with high resolution photography, not scanning.

 ## Equipment used in this guide
 |  Equipment |  Description and link |